thephpleague/uri-src/docs/components/7.0/host.md

 ### Host::fromIp

-This method allows creating an Host object from an IP.
+This method allows creating a Host object from an IP.

 ~~~php
 $ipv4 = Host::fromIp('127.0.0.1');